Revised Guidelines of Bonded Manufacturing Scheme

 - A person who has been granted a license for a warehouse under Section 58 of the Customs Act, following Private Warehouse Licensing Regulations, 2016

-- A person can also make combined applications for license for a warehouse under Section 58 of Customs Act, along with permission for undertaking manufacturing or other operations in the warehouse under Section 65 of the Customs Act.
+- A person can also make combined applications for a license for a warehouse under Section 58 of the Customs Act, along with permission to undertake manufacturing or other operations in the warehouse under Section 65 of the Customs Act.

-Note: The persons have to be a citizen of India or an entity incorporated or registered in India.
+Note: The persons must be a citizen of India or an entity incorporated or registered in India.

 Eligibility Criteria for Factory

-Any factory can avail a license under Section 58 of the Customs Act along with permission under Section 65 if they intend to import goods without upfront payment of Customs duty at the point of import and deposit them in the warehouse, either as capital goods or as inputs for further processing.
+Any factory can avail of a license under Section 58 of the Customs Act and permission under Section 65 if they intend to import goods without upfront payment of Customs duty at the point of import and deposit them in the warehouse, either as capital goods or as inputs for further processing.

-Any unit in the Domestic Tariff Area (DTA) is eligible for making an application for manufacture and other operations in a bonded warehouse that is an old factory in DTA is eligible for applying.
+Any unit in the Domestic Tariff Area (DTA) eligible for making an application for manufacture and other operations in a bonded warehouse that is an old factory in DTA is suitable for applying.

-Note: The Principal Commissioner of Customs will consider the nature of premises, the facilities, equipment while considering the grant of license.
+Note: The Principal Commissioner of Customs will consider the nature of the premises, the facilities, and equipment while considering the grant of license.

 Renewal of the License

-The license and permission granted for the unit are valid unless it is cancelled or surrendered, or the license issued under Section 58 of customs act is cancelled or surrendered.
+The license and permission for the unit are valid unless it is canceled or surrendered or the permit issued under Section 58 of the customs act is canceled or abandoned.
 Thus no renewal of the license under Section 58 or permission under Section 65 is required